 Make Sure They Eat Enough

 Puppies need enough food for them to grow healthy but they cannot digest much in one seating — so make sure they eat a little bit but often!
-The weaning period requires the dog owner to watch over their puppies to make sure they have no problems on feeding.
+The weaning period requires the dog owner to watch over their puppies to make sure they have no problems with feeding.
 Puppies should at least get enough weight over the course period of weaning.
-An ideal way of finding this out is that they should gain weight at least every week.
+An ideal way of finding this out is that puppies should gain weight at least every week.
 If not, you can consult a vet for advice on nutrition.

 In addition to that, some puppies may start to bully others while feeding, so make sure all of the pups get equal amounts by separating the dominant ones from the weaker pups (e.g. different bowls) so they also get their share of food without being held back.

 Because dry dog food (kibble) is manufactured with long conservation in mind, the moisture is reduced to the minimum level.
 This is because water, humidity and moisture are required in order for food to go off.
 By removing moisture, manufacturers also rid most of the food’s palatability and appeal.

 Therefore, the transition may take longer when starting a puppy on dry dog food from the mother’s milk.